US Democrats say Bondi refuses to answer Trump questions in Epstein probe

 Sign up now: Get ST's newsletters delivered to your inbox

-WASHINGTON, May 29 - Former U.S. Attorney General Pam Bondi refused to answer questions from Congress on whether President Donald Trump was aware of the late sex offender Jeffrey Epstein's activities that led to his criminal indictments or whether he directed her to redact Justice Department files that were made public, Democratic lawmakers said on Friday.
+WASHINGTON – Former US Attorney-General Pam Bondi refused to answer questions from Congress on whether US President Donald Trump was aware of the late sex offender Jeffrey Epstein’s activities that led to his criminal indictments or whether he directed her to redact Justice Department files that were made public, Democratic lawmakers said on May 29.

-In a closed-door interview before the House of Representatives Oversight Committee on Friday, Bondi also said Todd Blanche, who now serves as acting attorney general, had been responsible for the documents' release.
+In a closed-door interview before the House of Representatives Oversight Committee on May 29, Ms Bondi also said Mr Todd Blanche, who now serves as acting attorney-general, had been responsible for the documents’ release.

-"I did not lead every aspect of this effort or conduct that document review myself.
-I delegated oversight over this process to Deputy Attorney General Todd Blanche," Bondi said in a prepared statement obtained by Reuters.
+“I did not lead every aspect of this effort or conduct that document review myself.
+I delegated oversight over this process to Deputy Attorney-General Todd Blanche,” Ms Bondi said in a prepared statement obtained by Reuters.

-Representative Robert Garcia of California, the top Democrat on the committee, told reporters Bondi refused to answer questions pertaining to Trump, saying a Justice Department lawyer sitting next to her "stepped in and told the former attorney general that she was not going to answer those questions."
+Representative Robert Garcia of California, the top Democrat on the committee, told reporters Ms Bondi refused to answer questions pertaining to Mr Trump, saying a Justice Department lawyer sitting next to her “stepped in and told the former attorney-general that she was not going to answer those questions”.

 Under her tenure, the Justice Department said it would not release information that exposed victims or compromised ongoing investigations.

-Democrats and some Republicans accused Bondi of trying to shield Trump from scrutiny.
-Trump opposed the release of the information until shortly before Congress overwhelmingly passed a law ordering its release.
+Democrats and some Republicans accused Ms Bondi of trying to shield Mr Trump from scrutiny.
+Mr Trump opposed the release of the information until shortly before Congress overwhelmingly passed a law ordering its release.

 “To the best of my knowledge, the department produced everything required,” she said in her statement, which was obtained by Reuters.

-The interview with Bondi concluded without her speaking to reporters gathered outside the committee room.
+The interview with Ms Bondi concluded without her speaking to reporters gathered outside the committee room.

-Before Bondi's testimony began, Chairman James Comer of Kentucky told reporters: "We will be asking today about why documents still are not released ... what documents remain and why they haven't been turned over."
+Before Ms Bondi’s testimony began, chairman James Comer of Kentucky told reporters: “We will be asking today about why documents still are not released... what documents remain and why they haven’t been turned over.”

-Trump fired Bondi on April 2, in part due to her handling of the Epstein files.
+Mr Trump fired Ms Bondi on April 2, in part due to her handling of the Epstein files.

-Trump and Epstein socialized in the 1990s and early 2000s, but Trump has repeatedly said he ended the relationship before Epstein pleaded guilty in 2008 to soliciting prostitution from a minor.
+Mr Trump and Epstein socialised in the 1990s and early 2000s, but Mr Trump has repeatedly said he ended the relationship before Epstein pleaded guilty in 2008 to soliciting prostitution from a minor.

 Epstein was arrested again in 2019 and charged with sex trafficking of minors, accused of recruiting and abusing underage girls in New York and Florida.
 His death that year in a New York jail cell was ruled a suicide.

-The Epstein files revealed the financier's ties to powerful people including Trump, former President Bill Clinton and Andrew Mountbatten-Windsor, the former Duke of York.
-All have said they had no knowledge of Epstein's alleged sex trafficking.
+The Epstein files revealed the financier’s ties to powerful people including Mr Trump, former president Bill Clinton and Andrew Mountbatten-Windsor, the former Duke of York.
+All have said they had no knowledge of Epstein’s alleged sex trafficking.

-Garcia criticized Comer's decision to not videotape Bondi's interview, which he said would have allowed the public to gauge her demeanor.
+Mr Garcia criticised Mr Comer’s decision to not videotape Ms Bondi’s interview, which he said would have allowed the public to gauge her demeanour.

-One survivor of Epstein's abuse also was on hand to criticize Bondi's handling of the material.
+One survivor of Epstein’s abuse also was on hand to criticise Ms Bondi’s handling of the material.